quentinsf/vboxutils/README.md

 This depends on some other python packages, so you need to install them.

     pip install -r requirements.txt

+You may not need everything in requirements.txt if, say, you don't want to plot any graphs.

 ## Mac OS X install